ericsink/SQLitePCL.raw/README.md

 into your mobile app rather than using the build that is preinstalled on the platform.

-## Why do I get a "Platform assembly not found" error?

-Maybe you forgot to reference one of the platform assemblies.

-Or maybe you're on iOS or Android, where you have to do the platform injection step manually.
-Insert this line very early in the execution of your app:

-    SQLitePCL.Platform.Instance = new SQLitePCL.SQLite3Provider();

-It's safe (and somewhat more explicit) to do this on any of the platforms, but iOS and Android seem to be the only ones where it is required.
-The others use reflection to find the platform assembly and initialize it automatically.

 ## Why do some of the platforms have multiple platform assemblies?

 Because there are multiple options available in how the native SQLite code